LotWizeby Sanaf AI Solutions

 Best for: Assessments under $1,000 per unit where the financial shock is manageable for most homeowners.

 Collection tip: Offer a small discount (2–3%) for payment within 14 days.
-Early payment incentives improve cash flow and reduce the number of accounts requiring follow-up.
+Early payment incentives improve cash flow and reduce follow-up.

 Short-Term Installments